THE IMPORTANCE OF PLAY IN DIFFICULT TIMES

 Jump in and say Yes to yourself.

-Rachel is a Licensed Psychotherapist and Business Coach.
+Rachel is a Psychotherapist, Speaker, Relationship and Business Coach.

-She is one of the founding faculty members, teaching and performing at ColdTowne Theater since the doors opened to Austin in 2006.
+She is one of the co-owners and founding faculty members, teaching and performing at ColdTowne Theater since the doors opened to Austin in 2006.